A DOG NAME AMEY

 Cats and Wild Boars

 The next day, Amey came again with a young dead cat in her mouth; like nothing, she did not appear to be concerned when she dropped the cat at my feet.
-However, when I lifted my hand to hit her, she started crying like a child, so I stopped immediately, but still shouting at her that she had been bad and that she must NOT kill cats.
-I was most concerned that my neighbour would find out about the dead cats, but they had not noticed since they had so many coming to their house.
+However, when I lifted my hand to hit her, a stupid spontaneous reaction from me, she started crying like a child, so I stopped immediately, but still shouting at her that she had been bad and that she must NOT kill cats.
+I was most concerned that my neighbour would find out about the dead cats, but they had not noticed since they had so many coming to their property.

 A few days later, to my horror, Amey came again with a dead cat in her mouth and, as usually delivered, the dead cat at my feet.
 Despite shouting at her and lifting my hand to hit her, I could not let myself hit her, as she again cried out like a little child when I just raised my hands to hit her.
 After this, I was not presented with dead cats, but Amey continued great hostility towards cats, which she did see every day through our gate.
 With time Amey did become less aggressive towards cats, and just a short time before she died, I even witnessed that an older cat could be in the same room with her.